Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Experiments

 We now proceed to rescale the intercepts (on a log-log graph) based on changes in $Q$, remembering that $x_n \propto {Q}^{\frac{n+1}{2n+1}}$.
 Once the rescaling is done, the intercepts should (theoretically) all be equal.

 As can be seen from Table 3, the values are roughly consistent, although the theoretical value is about -5.
-Our best estimate for the rescaled value of the intercept is:
+Our best estimate for the rescaled value of the intercept is

 The discrepancy with our theory could be due to lateral thickness variations and partial loss of sidewall contact throughout the shelf.
 The scaling of $x_n$ with $Q$ appears to be as expected, but the changing relative importance of lateral thickness variations leads to this not being completely correct either.
 The net effect is that experiments at a lower flux go slightly faster than we would predict from scaling data for a higher flux experiment.
-Presumably, this is due to lower $H$ - note only $Q$ varied between experiments, so $H$ would have been correlated with $Q$.
+Presumably, this is due to experiments with lower $Q$ leading to lower $H$, making sidewall contact less likely.

 Another interesting thing to note is that the impact of lateral thickness variations was very similar for all experiments.
 This suggests that the fractional variation in thickness across the channel was much the same, so the lateral thickness profile might be self-similar inside and between experiments.
 Otherwise, the data would not remain parallel to our theoretical solution.
 Future work may elucidate this further.